skip to navigation skip to content

 Find out more

-A company may make a submission for a product once it has received a positive opinion from the European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) or approval from the Medicine and Healthcare products Regulatory Agency (MHRA).
+A company may make a submission for a product once it has received a positive opinion from the Committee for Medicinal Products for Human Use (CHMP) or before final approval from the Medicine and Healthcare products Regulatory Agency (MHRA).

 In the event that the SMC secretariat has not communicated directly with a company to discuss submission plans, companies are required to communicate with us via our contact page prior to making a submission or resubmission.